union-imgcross icon

 Types of work visas in Costa Rica

-• A temporary residence permit is for investors or for setting up a business in Costa Rica.
-However, the permit holder is not allowed to work, and they need to hire a local workforce to work in their business.
+• A temporary residence permit is for investors or setting up a business in Costa Rica.
+However, the permit holder is not allowed to work and must hire a local workforce to work in their business.

-• A permanent residence is available only if you have a blood relative in Costa Rica, or alternately, have stayed for more than three years on a temporary residence permit in Costa Rica.
+• A permanent residence is available only if you have a blood relative in Costa Rica or have stayed for more than three years on a temporary residence permit there.

-Without prior authorization, only local citizens and permanent residence holders are permitted to work in Costa Rica.
-A temporary residence permit is offered to foreigners who wish to live and work in Costa Rica for three months and more.
+Only local citizens and permanent residence holders are permitted to work in Costa Rica without prior authorization.
+A temporary residence permit is offered to foreigners who wish to live and work in Costa Rica for three months or more.

-You can speak to a Skuad expert to know more about Costa Rica’s work visa requirements and kick-start your expansion efforts.
+You can speak to a Skuad expert to learn more about Costa Rica’s work visa requirements and kick-start your expansion efforts.

 Work Permits

-The following details must be kept in mind regarding Costa Rica’s work permit requirements and policies.
+The following details regarding Costa Rica’s work permit requirements and policies must be kept in mind.

 Work permits

-• Getting a work permit is not a simple process in Costa Rica, but it is one of the best ways to continue working here.
+• Getting a work permit is not simple in Costa Rica, but it is one of the best ways to continue working there.

 • Costa Rica’s work permit for foreigners falls under the “Special Category.”